Employee requests for religious accommodation at work are not always handled appropriately; take, for instance, Ashanti McShan's case.

 As mentioned earlier, an employer is under no obligation to accommodate an employee’s exact request if doing so would be an undue hardship.

 Still, it’s important to keep in mind that hardship is not a mere inconvenience.
 It might be a pain to adjust the schedules of three of your workers so that one can attend religious services during a regular workday, but a little pain and a true hardship aren’t the same.

 The manager who interviewed McShan got it right.
 So why did the second manager get it all wrong?
 Train your managers to ensure they get it right all the time.

 (It’s also a good idea to create checks and balances in your employment processes, too.
-It’s always a bad idea to allow a manager sole authority to hire and fire.
+It’s always a bad idea to allow a manager's sole authority to hire and fire.
 Always.)

-When approached with a request for religious accommodation, the law requires that the employer engage in a mandatory “interactive process.”
+When approached with a request for religious accommodation, the law requires that the employer engages in a mandatory “interactive process.”